NEET/JEE Coaching Scholarship

 Answer:

 In animals, chemical coordination takes place through the hormones secreted by the endocrine gland.
 It can also be done by the nervous system, which is called the endocrine system.
-Endocrine glands secrete hormone directly into the bloodstream that directly reaches to the specific cells.
+Endocrine glands secrete hormones directly into the bloodstream that directly reach the specific cells.
 These cells act according to the information that particular hormones carry.

 Q.2.
-Why is the use of iodised salt advisable ?
+Why is the use of iodized salt advisable?

 Answer:

-Thyroid glands need iodine to produce the thyroxine hormone which, controls the metabolic activities in our body such as metabolism of carbohydrates, fats and protein etc. Aso, due to lack of thyroxin a disease called goitre is caused.
+Thyroid glands need iodine to produce the thyroxine hormone which, controls the metabolic activities in our body such as the metabolism of carbohydrates, fats protein etc. Also, due to a lack of thyroxin a disease called goitre is caused.

 That's why it advised using iodised salts.